Tuesday or Sunday? 9am or 9pm? A custom schedule?

 However, your audience is very specific and needs individual approach.
 A/B test your timing to find the day and time that’s best for you.

 Are your open and click-through rates still low?
 Your subject line and email body may be to blame.
-See the 7 reason your email campaign may be failing to always stay on top.
+See how to avoid spam filters to always stay on top.